 From downtown to the historic Pullman District, architecture lovers and history buffs can explore mansions, churches and breweries (150 spaces!) during the free citywide festival.

-And it's a big event.
-With 150 spaces packed into a Saturday and Sunday where you get inside the bones of art deco banks, gothic cathedrals, landmark hotels and famous buildings designed by architecture geniuses (Louis Sullivan, Frank Lloyd Wright, Alfred S. Alschuler, Holabird & Root), and a few others just as creative, but perhaps unfamiliar to you.
+And it's a big event, with 150 spaces packed into a Saturday and Sunday where you get inside the bones of art deco banks, gothic cathedrals, landmark hotels and famous buildings designed by architectural geniuses (Louis Sullivan, Frank Lloyd Wright, Alfred S. Alschuler, Holabird & Root), and a few others just as creative, but perhaps unfamiliar to you.

 Open House Chicago, presented by Chicago Architecture Foundation.
 Free to the public Saturday and Sunday, Oct.
 19-20, citywide.
 Check out the entire site list and hours.
 No need to register.
 Bundle up and go!